amosjyng/yang/yin.md

 let mut attr_mod = Attribute::archetype().impl_mod("Relations between two forms.");
 attr_mod.has_extension("supports_membership::SupportsMembership");

+HasProperty::archetype().impl_mod(
+    "Meta-attributes around what attributes instances of an archetype have."
+);
 ```

 We should really save the build info, so that one day we will no longer need to redefine the documentation for these modules.